NI LabVIEW RIO Evaluation Kit FAQ

 If this program does not appear automatically after the first reboot, you should be able to launch it by selecting Start»All Programs»National Instruments»LabVIEW RIO Evaluation Kit»Setup Utility.

-Note: Your firewall software may prompt you to block or unblock this program from communicating with the target.
-Select unblock at these prompts.
+: Your firewall software may prompt you to block or unblock this program from communicating with the target.
+Select unblock at these prompts and ensure the necessary ports are unblocked in your firewall.
+You can find a listing of ports here: Configuring Software and Hardware Firewalls to Support NI Products.

 I've scanned for devices, but my RIO evaluation hardware doesn't appear.
 What's wrong?

 First, check the troubleshooting tips included in the setup utility.
-If these do not resolve your problem, there may be something wrong with your hardware or network.
+If these do not resolve your problem, there may be something wrong with your hardware, firewall configuration, or network.
 One way to troubleshoot is to force the RIO evaluation hardware back into a known network configuration.
 To do this:

-3. Configure the IP and other network settings in Measurement & Automation Explorer (MAX) as instructed in the NI Getting Started with a Static IP Address article.
+3. Configure the IP and other network settings in NI Measurement & Automation Explorer (NI MAX) as instructed in the Getting Started with CompactRIO Hardware and LabVIEW tutorial.

 I'm being prompted to configure my target's network settings.
 What should I choose?

 Before testing the configuration, the program may need to configure the target's network settings and/or install LabVIEW software to the target.
 If the target does not have a valid IP address, you will be prompted to configure the target's network settings.
-You should see two options, one automatic and one manual.
-In most cases, you will want to select the automatic option.
+You should see two options, one Automatic and one Manual.
+If you're using the USB Host-to-Host cable, choose Static IP in the Setup Utility and leave the default IP address as-is.
+For Ethernet, in most cases, you will want to select the automatic option.
 This is for targets connected to the Windows development PC through a network router or switch with IP addresses assigned by a DHCP server.
 If you're not sure what type of network you have, try this option first.
-In some situations, however, the target may be directly connected to the development PC with a crossover Ethernet connection (described above).
-In this situation, the automatic option will not work and you will instead need to manually assign an IP address.
-If you configured it as described above, you should be able to just select Manual IP with the default values.
+If you need to manually assign an IP address to meet your IT requirements and if you configured it as described above, you should be able to just select Manual IP with the default values.
 Otherwise, follow the tips in the setup program to determine the appropriate settings.

 My target is detected, but it tells me that "Installing Target Software failed."